(a) For purposes of this section, the following terms have the meanings given.

 (b) The entity or individual conducting the training shall issue a certificate to each person who successfully completes the anaphylaxis training program.
 The commissioner may develop, approve, and disseminate a standard certificate of completion.
 The certificate of completion shall be valid for two years from the date issued.

-Any act or omission taken pursuant to this section by an authorized entity that possesses and makes available epinephrine auto-injectors and its employees or agents, a pharmacy or manufacturer that dispenses epinephrine auto-injectors to an authorized entity, or an individual or entity that conducts the training described in subdivision 5 is considered "emergency care, advice, or assistance" under section 604A.01.
+Any act or omission taken pursuant to this section by any of the following entities or individuals shall be considered emergency care, advice, or assistance under section 604A.01: (1) an authorized entity that possesses and makes available epinephrine auto-injectors and its employees or agents; (2) an authorized individual who possesses, makes available, and administers epinephrine auto-injectors; (3) a pharmacy or manufacturer that dispenses epinephrine auto-injectors to an authorized entity or authorized individual; or (4) an individual or entity that conducts the training described in subdivision 5.